-- Physically inspect the jobsite prior to entering a locate request or even bidding the job. - Ask the property owner. - See what equipment or power may serve buildings. - Contact the original installer of the facilities for any records or maps of the lines. - Excavate with caution and be aware of any warning signs of underground facilities. - Visit www.gopherstateonecall.org/contractlocators-directory for information on private locating companies.
+- Physically inspect the jobsite prior to entering a locate request or even bidding the job. - Ask the property owner. - See what equipment or power may serve buildings. - Contact the original installer of the facilities for any records or maps of the lines. - Excavate with caution and be aware of any warning signs of underground facilities. - Visit www.gopherstateonecall.org/ about-gsoc/industry-directory and click on the Private Facility Locators button for information on private locating companies.